KennyBrijs/Baloo-Boilerplate/readme.md

 		Layout and design for reusable components of your website.

-		> a Module is a more discrete component of the page.
-It is your navigation bars and your carousels and your dialogs and your widgets and so on. &hellip.
-Each Module should be designed to exist as a standalone component.
+		> A Module is a more discrete component of the page.
+It is your navigation bars and your carousels and your dialogs and your widgets and so on. &hellip; Each Module should be designed to exist as a standalone component.
 In doing so, the page will be more flexible.

 	4. _states.scss